-Nashville Newcomer Academy: Year One
+Nashville Newcomer Academy: Year Two

-In a first-of-its-kind partnership, STEM launched The Nashville Newcomer Academy with Metropolitan Nashville Public Schools and the Mayor's Office to serve the youngest New Americans with the most urgent needs.
-The partnership is designed to address the unique needs of English Learners, specifically our city's newcomer students, through direct service delivery and bolster capacity to advance achievement of this population through a demonstration school model and professional development for schools serving high concentrations of our New American children and young people.

-STEM launched the Nashville Newcomer Academy in 2016-2017 and served approximately 100 newcomer students in grades five through eight.
+In a first-of-its-kind partnership, STEM launched The Nashville Newcomer Academy (NNA) with Metropolitan Nashville Public Schools and the Mayor's Office to serve the youngest New Americans with the most urgent needs.
+The partnership is designed to address the unique needs of English Learners, specifically our city's newcomer students, through direct service delivery.
+STEM launched the NNA in 2016-2017 and served approximately 100 newcomer students in grades five through eight.
 While our city's current EL interventions and newcomer services are robust and demonstrate effectiveness, the newcomer population continues to grow exponentially year over year and additional capacity is required to ensure EL students achieve significant gains and advance in the college and career trajectory.